 Permanent Waves is the entry to and epitome of Rush’s third phase.
 While the band’s debut, simply called Rush, featured a drummer other than Neil Peart and most of the '70s was spent producing spectacularly astounding epic hard rock opuses, the advent of the '80s ushered a new age for the Canadian trio.
 Permanent Waves signalled a new era marked by shorter songs, shorter hair, use of synthesizer prominently and a more condensed sound less in tune with the epic or the spacey, but more determined than ever to address social malaise to a wider audience.
 Permanent Waves sits next to 2112 as one of the band’s must-have albums.
 The album is relatively short, given an approximate length of 35 minutes, but finds space to include a nine-minute long piece called Natural Science.
 The album’s infectious melodies, astounding musicianship, articulate lyrical stance and topics and sheer intelligence render it the ultimate progressive rock album.

 Permanent Waves’ first song is the ever popular hit The Spirit Of Radio, a name the band had borrowed from Toronto radio station CFNY.
 The song begins with a wobbly guitar rhythm that will propel it to becoming a solid classic.
 The power trio is in very fine form and clearly confident in its abilities.
 The band does not hesitate in using a reggae rhythm four minutes in followed by a fake live audience sample and a boogie-esque piano piece.
-A drum roll ends the song but not before the band adds its voice to the general disdain for materialism and annoyances created by “salesmen”.
+A drum roll ends the song but not before the band adds its voice to the general disdain for materialism and annoyances created by “salesmen".
 The chugging bass guitar presence of Geddy Lee and the noisy lead parts on The Spirit Of Radio are also hallmarks of the album.

 Freewill is again intelligent, a staple and serious.
 The vocals of Geddy Lee will barely get more forceful or better than on the song.
 The music could be described as pompous, but the tracks comes across as deep nonetheless.
-Coincidentally, the lyrics are not dissimilar to another progressive song, Yes’ Owner Of A Lonely Heart and the line, “Give your free will a chance You’ve got to want to succeed”.
+Coincidentally, the lyrics are not dissimilar to another progressive song, Yes’ Owner Of A Lonely Heart and the line, “Give your free will a chance

 If a guitar riff can be personified as thoughtful and reflective then it surely is the one on Jacob’s Ladder.
 The guitars are back and forth and back and forth again on the track and the chugging bass runs add to the wailing and screeching six-stringer.
 The song though is not what is traditionally known as loud, but there certainly are a couple of hard beats and heavy drums the song amidst the synthesized core of the track.